rithuraj-techolution/githubactions-pipeline/README.md

 - **Dependencies**: None

 ### 3. `data_utils.py`
-- **Purpose**: Demonstrates basic data manipulation using pandas.
+- **Purpose**: Demonstrates data manipulation using pandas.
 - **Functions and Features**:
   - Creates a DataFrame with sample data.
-  - Calculates the mean age, filters data based on age, and adds a column for age in 5 years.
+  - Calculates and prints the mean age.
+  - Filters and displays data based on age.
+  - Adds a column showing age in 5 years.
 - **Dependencies**:
-  - `pandas` - A powerful data analysis and manipulation library.
+  - [`pandas`](https://pandas.pydata.org/) - For data analysis and manipulation.
   - **Installation**: `pip install pandas`

 ## Setup Instructions
 1. Clone the repository to your local machine.
-2. Install required dependencies using the command:
+2. Install required dependencies with:
    ```bash
    pip install colorama pandas
    ```